 Michelle Williams in Vera Wang, 2006

-Probably one of our favorite red carpet dresses of all time, Michelle Williams made everyone forget about her Dawson's Creek days as she glided onto the Academy Awards red carpet in a mustard-colored Vera Wang gown.
-Picture this gown in white and you have yourself the most perfect 1920s-inspired wedding dress of all time.
+Michelle Williams made everyone forget about her Dawson's Creek days as she glided onto the Academy Awards red carpet in probably one of our favorite red carpet dresses of all time, a mustard-colored Vera Wang gown.
+Picture it in white and you have yourself the most perfect 1920s-inspired wedding dress of all time.

 Marion Cotillard in Jean Paul Gaultier, 2008

-Like Angelica Huston before her, Marion Cotillard made a fish scale texture red carpet (and wedding) worthy in a Jean Paul Gaultier halter gown.
-The French actress would take home the Best Actress award for her star-making role playing Edith Piaf in La Vie en Rose.
+Like Anjelica Huston before her, Marion Cotillard's Jean Paul Gaultier halter gown had a beautiful fish scale finish that made it immensely red carpet (and wedding) worthy.
+The French actress took home the Best Actress award for her star-making role playing Edith Piaf in La Vie en Rose.

 Penelope Cruz in Vintage Pierre Balmain, 2009

-Penelope Cruz chose a classic Old Hollywood Glamour dress to accept her Best Supporting Actress for Vicky Cristina Barcelona.
+Penelope Cruz chose a classic Old Hollywood glamour dress to accept her Best Supporting Actress award for Vicky Cristina Barcelona.
 A strapless neckline and full skirt were accented by beautiful beading in the Spanish actress's vintage Pierre Balmain look.

 Mila Kunis in Elie Saab, 2011